darbinreyes/os-from-scratch/drivers/docs/keyboard/keyboard.md

 designed to be used very specifically, viz. wired up with an x86 CPU and connected in some manner to I/O port 0x60 and 0x64.

+### Scan codes

+A PS/2 keyboard does not return ASCII codes.
+Instead it returns 1 or more bytes called scan codes.
+See @doc [osdev.org] (https://wiki.osdev.org/Keyboard#Scan_Code_Set_1) documentation for a list of scan code values.

+### Key codes

+The recommended way of implementing a keyboard driver involves converting a scan code into a single byte value called a key code.
+For reasons not explained here, the recommended way of assigning key code values is by treating each key on the keyboard as a located on a 2D grid and defining the key code as the row and column number of the key packed into 8-bits.
+Specifically, the high order 3-bits encode the row number, and the low order 5-bits encode the column number.
+For example, the ESCAPE key is usually assigned the key code value 00H because it is physically located at row 0, column 0 on the keyboard.